 This of course, is just a starting point.
 I’m sure everyone can come-up with a plethora of ways to increase levels of gratitude, and I’d welcome any additional ideas about what makes you more grateful (seriously, email them to me, here!).

 There’s a great quote I absolutely love by the Dalai Lama – “remember that not getting what you want is sometimes a wonderful stroke of luck.”
-With this in mind, how can we stretch ourselves and take a look around to find opportunities for gratitude, even in the most difficult situations that are making us feel stuck?
+So, how can we stretch ourselves and take a look around to find opportunities for gratitude, even in the most difficult situations?